Axel Kahn: Cloning

 Kahn has said: "But, from the ethical point of view, I'm totally opposed -for some reasons- to the legitimisation of the cloning-based reproduction of human beings.
 This authorisation would entitle some individuals to create human beings in their own image… This kind of subjection -even though it is only corporal- is intolerable.
 What could give somebody the right to choose the sex, the eyes' or hair's colour, the chin's shape or any other characteristic of a human being?
 As a consequence, I see no reason for legitimating reproductive cloning.
 As regards therapeutic cloning, a problem can be pointed out: before making a supposedly therapeutic cloning, a human-cloning technique must be found."

 He has also said that therapeutic cloning simply will not work.

 Political positions

 Kahn has said that there can be no lasting state of Israel in its current location - "Demography, law and the uneasy conscience of the West preclude it."
-He has called for the boycott of Israeli products.
+He called for the boycott of Israeli products.